cwern40/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express router.
+Which allows you to break an application into parts based on the route which makes it more organized.

+Express middleware.
+Allows you to add more features to the application like logging requests.

 - [ ] Describe Middleware?

+Middleware are functions that we can introduce to the server by using the .use() function.

 - [ ] Describe a Resource?

+a resource is a collection of data on a server accessed through an endpoint.

 - [ ] What can the API return to help clients know if a request was successful?

+HTTP status code

 - [ ] How can we partition our application into sub-applications?

+By using server-side routing

 ## Project Setup